Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00					| 18 General caution											|
 | .00	      			| 15 No vehicles					 				|
 | .00				    | 28 Children crossing      				|

+For the tenth image Slippery road, the model is very sure that this is Turn left ahead (probability of 0.96).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|